The Web-Based Form above may seem like the easiest way to send us your legal data, but downloading

 --- financially, emotionally, and spiritually.
 It is outstanding.

-These things start to overlap quickly (and if there is any more frustrating Internet search topic than "adoption," it is "adoption
+These things start to overlap quickly (and if there is any more frustrating Internet search term than "adoption," it is "adoption

 The ABBA fund offers interest-free loans for adoption, and helps churches start their